• Menu

 Under-the-Radar Montana Ski Areas for Experts

-One of the best things about skiing in Montana is the multitude of world-class terrain at ski hills that aren’t built upon the resort model.
+One of the best things about skiing in Montana is the abundance of world-class terrain at ski hills that aren’t built upon the resort model.
 No posh condos, no flashy outfits, no trendy bars, just powder for days and days.
 These unpretentious, uncrowded, double black diamond-laden hills, with all the adventure and none of the après, are the gems of the state’s epic ski scene.

 Discovery Ski Area

 Discovery could appropriately be termed a sleeping giant.
 From the base, where cookies are made from scratch every day in a cozy lodge, it looks like a family-friendly little hill with a good mix of runs.
-However, once you crest the summit and take a look at Discovery’s backside, you’re greeted by an entirely different sort of hill.
+However, once you crest the summit and take a look at Discovery’s backside, you’re greeted by an entirely different sort of mountain.

 On the back of Rumsey Peak, the Limelight chairlift accesses over a dozen double black diamond chutes that are enough to send a shiver down all but the most fearless skier’s spine.
-Adding to the challenge is Discovery’s dodgy snowpack, only receiving half of what some of the big-name Montana ski hills get.
+Adding to the challenge is Discovery’s dodgy snowpack, only receiving half of what some of the bigger-name Montana ski hills get.

 In the spring, when afternoon temperatures melt off the top layer of powder, this leads to incredibly icy conditions – and disastrous consequences if you’re unprepared.